vyadh/teamcity-azure-keyvault-plugin/README.md

 Also known as 'not currently supported'.

 * Support TeamCity proxy configuration parameters.
-* Support accessing Key Vault instances from separate Azure service principals.
+* Support accessing Key Vault instances with separate Azure service principals.
-  While one vault 'connection' in TeamCity can access multiple Key Vault instances, sometimes it's useful to have better access control within TeamCity.
+  While one vault 'connection' in TeamCity can access multiple Key Vault instances, sometimes it's useful to have more flexible access control within TeamCity itself.
-  For example adding a root-level Key Vault connection with general secrets that are accessed by multiple teams, and then team-specific connections placed further down the TeamCity project hierarchy that has access to segregated secrets only permitted to that team.
+  For example adding a root-level Key Vault connection with general secrets that are accessed by multiple teams, and then team-specific connections placed further down the TeamCity project hierarchy that have access to segregated secrets only permitted to that team.
 * An option or separate connector to allow using the Azure AD token in build steps directly.